-Despite sex education and STI awareness, people are still misinformed about condoms and herpes transmission.
-Do condoms prevent herpes?
-Herpes is not entirely prevented by condoms, but they slightly reduce the risk — studies say by about 30%.
+Despite STI awareness, people are still misinformed about condoms and herpes transmission.
+Do condoms prevent herpes transmission?
+They don’t guarantee it, but slightly reduce the risk — studies say by about 30%.

 Do Condoms Prevent Herpes?

 Condoms reduce the risk of transmitting herpes by about 30%.
 The rate is lower than for other STIs because herpes (as well as HPV) is spread by skin-to-skin contact.